Kong/docs.konghq.com/app/_includes/md/plugins-hub/log_custom_fields_by_lua.md

   --data config.name=file-log \
   --data config.custom_fields_by_lua[my_file.log\.field]="return foo"
 ```
-You will see below field in file log:
+The field will look like this in the log:
 ```sh
 "my_file": {
   "log.field": "foo"